WICG/privacy-preserving-ads/Life of an Ad Request.md

 1. The seller ad service forms the `auctionConfig`, including any `perBuyerSignals` returned by the bidders in step (3), and sends that along with the encrypted IGs to its seller front end (SFE) service TEE.
 1. The seller front end TEE coordinates sending the IGs to the appropriate buyer front end TEEs.
 1. The buyer front end (BFE) TEE invokes the owners merge function, calls the `trustedBiddingSignalsURL`, and routes the IGs to the buyer bidding service for bidding.
-1. The bidding service invokes `generateBid`, and returns 0-or-more bids back to the BFE, which sends them back to the SFE.
+1. The bidding service invokes `generateBids`, and returns 0-or-more bids back to the BFE, which sends them back to the SFE.
 1. The SFE now handles calling the `trustedScoringSignalsURL` with the `renderURL`s of the returned bids, and sends the bids with the trusted signals to the auction service for scoring.
 1. The auction service invokes `scoreAd` as registered in the `auctionConfig` for each bid, and returns the highest ranking bid, or no bids.
 In the case of the Private Bid winning, reportResult and reportWin are invoked to generate the URLs to be sent on render.
 1. Seller ad service returns the winning bid to the client.